 Editing is key to making a video more visually appealing, dynamic, and engaging.
 Check these tools out and consider using one of them to edit your videos.
 They are free to download (or are already included in some computers) and easy to use.
-Try searching Google for tutorials and help files.
+Try searching the internet for tutorials and help files.

 For PC Users